 Can accepted participants request a lesson with a specific faculty member?

 Lessons are assigned based on faculty schedules.
 Most instruments have lessons with more than one faculty member.

 Is Lenfest Hall a safe and secure environment?

 The main entrance at 1616 Locust Street is guarded 24/7.
 At most times there is also a guard “roving” throughout the building.
 Curtis students, staff, and faculty may enter using turnstiles activated by swipe cards.
 Summerfest student residents will have access to private elevators to residential floors.
 Visitors, including commuting participants, will not be allowed on residential floors during the program.

-*Accepted applicants may inquire about installment plans.
-Those who apply after January 25 receive notification of admission and financial aid status on a rolling basis, as space remains available.
-Due date of payment for those who apply after the January 25 deadline will be sent with the admissions notification email.
+*Those who apply after January 19 receive notification of admission and financial aid status on a rolling basis, as space remains available.

 **Includes three unlimited meals per day, housing in Lenfest Hall, and residential activities.
 Does not include travel or medical care.
 Local musicians are welcome to commute.